Castlevania Advance Collection Game Cover

 • “I'm 8 hours almost into my favorite title, Circle of the Moon, which for leaving established lore behind was a very interesting title both for its card system and the replayability if you didn't achieve 100% the first time through.”

 The atmosphere in the game is widely praised for its dreamlike quality, enhanced by charming translations, vibrant colors, and a haunting soundtrack that complements the gothic horror theme.
-Players appreciate the meticulously crafted environments that invite exploration, contributing to a rich and immersive experience that captures the essence of the Castlevania series.
-Overall, the combination of excellent art design, atmospheric stages, and engaging music creates a captivating backdrop for gameplay.
+Players appreciate the meticulously crafted environments, which invite exploration and evoke a sense of nostalgia for classic Castlevania titles.
+Overall, the combination of excellent art design, atmospheric stages, and engaging music creates an immersive experience that elevates the gameplay.

 • “I find the cast to be likable, the questionable translation charming, and the use of colors and style of music gives the game a sort of dreamlike atmosphere.”